parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 #### Intel

-* The **minimum** generation/era for a functional PVC node is "Nehalem/Westemere", i.e. the Xeon L/X/W-3XXX, 2009-2011.
+* The **minimum** generation/era for a functional PVC node is "Nehalem", i.e. the Xeon L/X/W-3XXX, 2009-2011.

-* The **recommended** generation/era for a production PVC node is "Haswell/Broadwell", i.e. the Xeon E5-2XXX V3, 2013-2015.
+* The **recommended** generation/era for a production PVC node is "Haswell", i.e. the Xeon E5-2XXX V3, 2013-2015.
 Processors older than this will be a significant bottleneck due to the slower DDR3 memory system and lower general IPC per clock, especially affecting the storage subsystem.

 #### AMD

-* The **minimum** generation/era for a functional PVC node is "Epyc Naples", i.e. the EPYC 7XX1, 2017.
+* The **minimum** generation/era for a functional PVC node is "Naples", i.e. the EPYC 7XX1, 2017.
 Older AMD processors perform significantly worse than their Intel counterparts of similar vintage and should be avoided completely.

-* The **recommended** generation/era for a production PVC node is "Epyc Rome", i.e. the EPYC 7XX2, 2019.
+* The **recommended** generation/era for a production PVC node is "Rome", i.e. the EPYC 7XX2, 2019.
 The first-generation "Naples" processors feature strange NUMA limitations that can negatively affect performance, which the second-generation "Rome" processors corrected.

 ### Cores (+ Single/Multi-processor, SMT/Hyperthreading)

 PVC requires a non-trivial number of CPU cores for its internal workload in addition to any VMs that it might run.
-A normal system should allocate 2 CPU cores for the core system, plus an additional 2 cores for every SATA/SAS OSD or 4 cores for every NVMe OSD.
+A normal system should allocate 2 CPU cores for the core system, plus an additional 2 cores for every SATA/SAS OSD or 4 cores for every NVMe OSD for optimal storage performance.

-CPU cores can be significantly overprovisioned, with a 3-1 or even 4-1 ration being acceptable for most workloads; heavily CPU-dependent workloads might lower this calculation, so consider your VM workload carefully.
+CPU cores can be significantly over-provisioned, with a 3-1 or even 4-1 ratio being acceptable for most workloads; heavily CPU-dependent workloads might lower this calculation, so consider your VM workload carefully.
 Generally speaking however as long as you have enough cores to cover the system plus the *maximum* number of vCPUs a single VM will be allocated, with a few to spare, this should be sufficient.

 * The **minimum** number of CPU cores for a functional PVC node should be 8 CPU cores; any lower and even very light storage and VM workloads will be affected negatively by CPU contention.

 * The **recommended** number of CPU cores for a production PVC node can be given by:

 ```
-2 + ( [# SATA/SAS OSDs] * 2 ) + ( [# NVMe OSDs] * 4 ) + [# vCPUs of largest expected VM] + 2, round to the nearest CPU core count
+2 + ( [# SATA/SAS OSDs] * 2 ) + ( [# NVMe OSDs] * 4 ) + [# vCPUs of largest expected VM] + 2, round up to the nearest CPU core count
 ```